HuseynAlizada/velli-colleges-admin/README.md

-Here is the README content in a normal structure:

----

 # Family School 📚🎮

 Family School is an interactive educational platform built with React, TypeScript, Tailwind CSS, and Supabase.
 It allows students to take exams, follow news, play educational games, and track their rankings.